The Yellow Feather Mystery

-The Yellow Feather Mystery is Volume 33 in the original The Hardy Boys Mystery Stories published by Grosset & Dunlap.

-This book was written for the Stratemeyer Syndicate by William Dougherty in 1954, under the pen name of Franklin W. Dixon.
+The Yellow Feather Mystery is the thirty-third volume in the original The Hardy Boys series of mystery books published by Grosset & Dunlap.
+It was written for the Stratemeyer Syndicate by William Dougherty in 1954, under the pen name of Franklin W. Dixon.

 Between 1959 and 1973, the first 38 volumes of this series were systematically revised as part of a project directed by Harriet Adams, Edward Stratemeyer's daughter.
-The original version of this book was shortened in 1971 by Priscilla Baker-Carr resulting in two slightly different stories sharing the same title.
+The original version of this book was shortened in 1971 by Priscilla Baker-Carr, resulting in two slightly different stories sharing the same title.

-Plot summary
+Plot

-The Hardy Boys go skating up Willow River toward Woodson Academy where they meet their chum Gregory Woodson.
-Greg tells them about how his grandfather died seven weeks prior but no one has been able to find his will where he presumably leaves the Woodson Academy to Greg.
+The Hardy Boys go skating up Willow River toward Woodson Academy where they meet Gregory Woodson.
+Greg tells about his grandfather who died seven weeks prior, but no one has been able to find his will where he presumably leaves the Woodson Academy to Greg.
 Greg is also curious about a strange letter that he received which was a blank piece of paper with small rectangular cutouts arranged horizontally and the word ‘Hardy’ printed on it.